Алея до музею зі статуєю дівчинки з колосками

 About the museum

-Main mission of the Museum is to warn the society from repeating the crime of genocide by accumulating and spreading of knowledge about the Holodomor.
+The Museum’s highest mission is to warn society about the crime of genocide by collecting and disseminating knowledge about the Holodomor.

-The Holodomor Museum teaches to confront hatred and human rights violation.
-The Museum cultivates protection of human dignity and democratic values.
-We work on preventing crime of genocide by raising tolerance and sense of moral responsibility against challenges to human rights and freedoms.
+The Holodomor Museum teaches people to resist hatred and human rights violations.
+It promotes the protection of human dignity and democratic values.
+It prevents genocide by fostering tolerance and a sense of moral responsibility among citizens in the face of challenges to all norms of law and freedom.

-The Museum plays an important role in civil education of young generation, creates awareness of the need to preserve the Ukrainian state as one of the main defenses against genocide.
+The museum plays an essential role in the civic education of the younger generation, shaping awareness of the need to preserve the Ukrainian state as one of the main ways to protect against genocide.

 The basis of the Museum activity includes:

-• organization of the research of historical sources about events of that time to reveal documentary evidence about Holodomor and creating conditions to introduce them in scientific circulation;
+• organisation of the research of historical sources about events of that time to reveal documentary evidence about Holodomor, and creating conditions to introduce them in scientific circulation;

 • composing the unified register of documentary evidence, creating databases and arranging the testimonies of the Holodomor witnesses;

-• conducting of scientific conferences, forums, workshops, podium discussions, seminars, round tables etc., informing the public about the crime of genocide, committed by communist authorities against the Ukrainian people, through lectures, lessons, multimedia lectures, film screenings related to the Holodomor;
+• conducting scientific conferences, forums, workshops, podium discussions, seminars, round tables, etc., informing the public about the crime of genocide, committed by communist authorities against the Ukrainian people, through lectures, lessons, multimedia lectures, and film screenings related to the Holodomor;

-• organization of events to perpetuate the Holodomor victims’ memory;
+• organisation of events to perpetuate the memory of the Holodomor victims;

-• development and organization of other museum communication forms through expositions and exhibitions with implementation of information technologies;
+• Development and organisation of other museum communication forms through expositions and exhibitions with the implementation of information technologies;

-Even after the truth about Holodomor was discovered, denials of genocide by Ukrainian people continue.
-Categorical denials can be heard from the Russian Federation, which is the successor of the USSR; this is a strong manifestation of disrespect to the memory of millions innocent victims, to the feelings of Ukrainians who lost their relatives, to Ukrainians who survived the genocide, and to democratic rights and freedoms in whole.
-In fact, a denial can cause a threat of genocide repeating.
+Even after the ban on the truth about the Holodomor was lifted, there are still denials of the fact of genocide against Ukrainians.
+Strong denials come from the Russian Federation, which is the successor to the USSR, showing disrespect for the memory of millions of innocent victims, the feelings of Ukrainians who lost their loved ones, Ukrainians who survived the genocide, and democratic rights and freedoms.
+Such denial poses a threat of genocide being repeated.
+And the Russian Federation did just that on 24 February 2022, launching a large-scale invasion of Ukraine.
+The genocidal war continues to this day.

-By disseminating knowledge about the Holodomor, the Museum draws attention to the “terror by famine”, which is still used in the 21st century in different countries of the world.
+While spreading information about the Holodomor, the museum draws attention to the issue of ‘terror by starvation,’ which is still used in various countries around the world in the 21st century.

-National Museum of the Holodomor-Genocide is a state research, cultural, educational and scientific-methodical institution.
-The museum belongs to the area management of Ministry of Culture and Information Policy of Ukraine.
+The National Museum of the Holodomor Genocide is a state-run scientific research, cultural, educational, and scientific-methodological institution.
+The museum is under the jurisdiction of the Ministry of Culture and Strategic Communications of Ukraine.